 - Object to or ask us to restrict the processing of your personal information

 - Withdraw your consent to the processing of your personal information if it was previously given.
 This does not invalidate processing we carried out with your consent previously.

 - Withdraw your consent to receiving direct marketing messages or communication emails by OPTING OUT or UNSUSCRIBING.
 However, you may not opt out of certain communication e.g., Account statements.

 - Ask us to digitally receive or send your personal information to another organisation

 - If you believe we are using your information unlawfully, you may lodge a complaint to the Information Regulator (South Africa) at Tel 012 406 4818 or [email protected].

-By providing the Wanderers Club with your PI you consent to its processing which includes its transfer as set out in this Notice.
+By providing the Wanderers Club with your personal information you consent to us processing it, including transferring it outside of South Africa, as set out in our Privacy Notice.

-The registered Information Officer, who is the person responsible for compliance with the conditions for the lawful processing of PI and dealing with any matters relating to the POPI Act, is the CEO.
+The registered Information Officer, who is the person responsible for compliance with the conditions for the lawful processing of personal information and dealing with any matters relating to the POPI Act, is the CEO.
 In case of questions regarding this Notice the Information Officer can be contacted on [email protected].